Basic facts and introduction to Canada’s wetlands and protection approaches

 One-third of global peatlands are in Canada’s arctic and subarctic areas and boreal regions spread over 1.1 million square kilometers (about 12% of Canada’s land area).
 They store about 150 billion tonnes of carbon, about 25% of the world’s peatland carbon.

 In settled areas of Canada, up to 70% of our wetlands and peatlands have been destroyed or degraded.
 Many wetlands have been drained for farming, new buildings and homes, mines, logging, and roads.
-Due to rising global temperatures, permafrost is also thawing rapidly, altering carbon storage dynamics in peatlands, and increasing the amount of carbon dioxide and methane released.
+Due to rising global temperatures, permafrost is rapidly thawing in these areas, altering carbon storage dynamics in peatlands, and increasing the amount of carbon dioxide and methane released.

 Conservation finance tools, ranging from tax incentives to payment for ecosystem services, can help private landowners better manage wetlands and benefit their communities.